 Tina Rasmussen, Ph.D., learned to meditate at the age of 13 and has been meditating for over 30 years.
 She was ordained as a Theravāda Buddhist nun by Ven.
 Pa Auk Sayadaw of Burma, who also authorized her to teach.
 Tina is the co-author of Practicing the Jhanas (Shambala), as well as several books on human potential.
 Tina works with students worldwide.

 This daylong meditation introduction is open for all.
 It will offer a full day (Saturday 3rd August) introduction and hands-on concentration meditation practice with Tina.
 This is in accordance with the lineage of Ven.
 Pa Auk Sayadaw of Burma.
 Pa Auk Sayadaw is considered by many to be the leading living teacher of samatha practice and the jhanas, and Tina was one of the first westerners to complete all the samatha practice stages with the guidance from Pa Auk Sayadaw.
 This daylong retreat will partly be held in silence.

 During the day we are given meditation instructions, we have several periods of silent meditation sessions, as well as talks given by Tina (including Q&A).
 Topics will among other things include: what is samatha/concentration meditation, what is compelling about this practice, what are the reasons to do this practice, the purification of mind; and how to work skillfully with striving.

 Prerequisite: There are no prerequisites for this daylong.
 We only ask you to come with an open mind and enjoy this introduction to samatha meditation practice.

-Food allergies and diets: There will be served a light lunch (included in the daylong-fee), something to drink and snacks throughout the day.
+Food allergies and diets: There will be served a light lunch (included in the daylong-fee) and snacks throughout the day.
 At enrollment, please inform us about any possible food allergies or diets etc.